Get support from A&P

 Regulation 883/2004 aims to ensure that persons working in different EU Member States can continue to enjoy the same social security rights and benefits as in their home Member States.

-The A1 certificate is issued by the competent social security authority in all cases where the conditions for posting the worker provided for by Community law (Article 12 and Article 13, Regulation 883/2004 and Article 14, Regulation 987/2009) are met.
+The A1 certificate is issued when the conditions for posting a worker under Community law (Articles 12 and 13 of Regulation 883/2004 and Article 14 of Regulation 987/2009) are met.

 Article 12 of Regulation 883/2004